-- (b) If a vacancy in the office of mayor is not filled by council within the time above specified, the Court of Common Pleas of York County, upon petition of ten (10) or more qualified electors of the city, shall fill such vacancy by the appointment of a qualified person for the portion or all of the unexpired term as provided in subsection (a) of this section. - (c) Until such time as either council or the court fills a vacancy in the office of Mayor, the Director of the Department addition and of Fiscal Affairs shall serve as mayor and shall possess all the rights, perform all the duties and exercise all the powers thereof.
+- (b) If a vacancy in the office of mayor is not filled by council within the time above specified, the Court of Common Pleas of York County, upon petition of ten (10) or more qualified electors of the city, shall fill such vacancy by the appointment of a qualified person for the portion or all of the unexpired term as provided in subsection (a) of this section. - (c) Until such time as either council or the court fills a vacancy in the office of Mayor, the Director of the Department Office and State and Shall possess all the rights, perform all the duties and exercise all the powers thereof.